FBI agent Peter Strzok fired over anti-Trump texts

-WASHINGTON – The FBI has fired Agent Peter Strzok, who helped lead the bureau’s investigation into Russian interference in the 2016 election until officials discovered he had been sending anti-Trump texts.
+WASHINGTON – The FBI has fired agent Peter Strzok, who helped lead the bureau’s investigation into Russian interference in the 2016 election until officials discovered he had been sending anti-Trump texts.

-Aitan Goelman, Strzok’s lawyer, said FBI Deputy Director David Bowdich ordered the firing on Friday – even though the director of the FBI office that normally handles employee discipline had decided Strzok should face only a demotion and 60-day suspension.
+Aitan Goelman, Strzok’s attorney, said FBI Deputy Director David Bowdich ordered the firing Friday, even though the director of the FBI office that normally handles employee discipline had decided Strzok should face only a demotion and 60-day suspension.
 Goelman said the move undercuts the FBI’s repeated assurances that Strzok would be afforded the normal disciplinary process.

-“This isn’t the normal process in any way more than name,” Goelman said.
+“This isn’t the normal process in any way more than name,” Goelman said, adding in a statement, “This decision should be deeply troubling to all Americans.”

 The FBI declined to comment.